How Slow FI Helps Get Me Through Tough Times

 Instead of being on the hamster wheel, working 80 hours a week in a job that I do not love in hopes that I can become financially independent as quickly as possible but being too exhausted and depleted to take care of myself, let alone anyone else, I have taken steps to design a life I love.
 I have decided what is enough for me, and I have designed my life so that my days are spent happy and fulfilled.
 Most days, that is what gets me through.

 I have learned that it’s most important to take care of myself first, in such a way that I have the energy and capacity to be there, to be useful, to help in whatever way that I can, to my family, friends, and community.
-I’ve heard one of my favorite bloggers Jess from The Fioneers write and speak often about being able to give others your overflow, and I love that concept so much.
+I’ve heard my friend Jess from The Fioneers write and speak often about being able to give others your overflow, and I love that concept so much.
 By putting my needs first, I’m better able to help others by giving them my overflow.

 The best way I have been able to do this, to design a life I love and put my needs first, is to focus on what I’m doing in my routine, daily life.
 Sounds boring, right?
 I promise, it’s not; it’s the golden ticket!